noclocks/NoClocksVault/04-RESOURCES/Cheatsheets/Cheatsheet - Authentication.md

 -   Allow users to paste into the username, password, and MFA fields.
 -   Allow users to navigate between the username and password field with a single press of the `Tab` key.

-## Changing A User's Registered Email Address[¶](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#changing-a-users-registered-email-address "Permanent link")
+## Changing A User's Registered Email Address

 User email addresses often change.
 The following process is recommended to handle such situations in a system:

 _Note: The process is less stringent with [Multifactor Authentication](https://cheatsheetseries.owasp.org/cheatsheets/Multifactor_Authentication_Cheat_Sheet.html), as proof-of-identity is stronger than relying solely on a password._

-### Recommended Process If the User HAS [Multifactor Authentication](https://cheatsheetseries.owasp.org/cheatsheets/Multifactor_Authentication_Cheat_Sheet.html) Enabled[¶](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#recommended-process-if-the-user-has-multifactor-authentication-enabled "Permanent link")
+### Recommended Process If the User HAS

 1. Confirm the validity of the user's authentication cookie/token.
 If not valid, display a login screen.
 2. Describe the process for changing the registered email address to the user.